minecraft-access/minecraft-access/docs/content/keybindings.md

 You may find that some features have duplicate keys, such as I, J, K, L as the arrow keys in various features.
 It's ok since the same key takes effect in different interfaces for different functions.

-You may want to take a look at [all the original game controls](https://minecraft.wiki/w/Controls#Java_Edition) as well.
+You may want to take a look at [all the original controls](https://minecraft.wiki/w/Controls#Java_Edition) as well.

 ## Camera Controls